Support us >

 This article includes information about touristic entry of partners of Israelis into Israel.
 It gives a general outlook on the entry policy to Israel and is updated as of July 2024.
 Please make sure you make adequate research and consult governmental officials to get the most updated and accurate information for your situation.

 This post is relevant for citizens of countries who enjoy a visa-exempt travel to Israel.
-These foreign citizens must apply for ETA-IL before traveling to Israel (from August 2024), but normally don’t need to apply for a tourist visa (B2 visa) in advance.
+From January 2025, these foreign citizens will have to apply for ETA-IL before traveling to Israel, but normally don’t need to apply for a tourist visa (B2 visa) in advance.
 Please note that in particular cases, visa-exempt citizens may be required to apply for a tourist visa before traveling to Israel for a short visit.*

 *For example, in cases of past deportation, past immigration violations, past suspicious border movements, etc.